 RESTAURANT WEEK

 From surviving to thriving

-Restaurant Week is a simple concept - a group of restaurants in a specific city (or country in this case!) join together to offer special meals at an affordable price.
+Restaurant Week is a simple concept - a group of restaurants in a specific city or town join together to offer a three-course lunch or dinner at an affordable price.
+And then 2020 happened...